Uncomplicating A Complicated Cancer: Neuroendocrine Tumors (NETs)

 Our specialists have extensive knowledge and experience in the diagnosis and treatment of NET disorders.
 Treating NETs requires not only a personalized plan for treating the specific tumor type, but a long-term strategy for controlling the symptoms created by hormonal changes.
 The Neuroendocrine Institute at Rocky Mountain Cancer Centers offers patients the most advanced medical and surgical procedures, interventional radiologic procedures, and advanced medical treatments including clinical trials.
 The wide variety of treatment options now available makes the outlook for most patients, even those with the more aggressive NETs more hopeful than it used to be.
 Most importantly, we tailor the treatment plan to combine many types of therapy and cases are discussed in a multidisciplinary conference with radiologists, pathologists, and many other team members.

-Often times when the tumor has spread to many organs and surgery is not an option or only partially effective, medical treatment options like synthetic hormonal drug injections, and targeted therapies, chemotherapy, and investigational agents are then used to slow tumor growth or control symptoms.
+Often times, when the tumor has spread to many organs and surgery, is not an option or only partially effective, additional medical treatment options can be used to slow tumor growth or control symptoms.
+Additional medical treatment options include:

 A common site of tumor spread is to the liver.
 Unfortunately, when the disease is very severe, liver failure can be a cause of death.
 We work with leading interventional radiologists who use advanced techniques to treat the liver with radiation or embolization.